umermansoor/microservices/README.md

 ========

 Cinema 3 is an example project which demonstrates the use of microservices for a fictional movie theater.
-The Cinema 3 backend is powered by 4 microservices, all of which happen to be written in Python using Flask.
-For more information, you can refer to the blog post here: https://codeahoy.com/2016/07/10/writing-microservices-in-python-using-flask/
+The Cinema 3 backend was originally powered by 4 microservices, and currently has 5 services (7 in a neat future). all of which happen to be written in Python using Flask.
+For more information, you can refer to original blog post here: https://codeahoy.com/2016/07/10/writing-microservices-in-python-using-flask/

  * Movie Service: Provides information like movie ratings, title, etc.
  * Show Times Service: Provides show times information.
  * Booking Service: Provides booking information.
  * Users Service: Provides movie suggestions for users by communicating with other services.
+ * Rewards Service: Provides rewards for uses that have bought various tickets.

 Requirements
 ===========

-* Python 2.7
+* Python 3 (Original package was based on python 2.7)
 * Works on Linux, Windows, Mac OSX and (quite possibly) BSD.

 Install